Deploy Redis on KubeSphere

 demo-projectand click Next.

-In App Configurations, specify persistent volumes and a password for the app.
-When you finish, click Deploy.
+In App Settings, specify persistent volumes and a password for the app.
+When you finish, click Install.

-NoteTo specify more values for Redis, use the toggle switch to see the app’s manifest in YAML format and edit its configurations.
+NoteTo specify more values for Redis, use the toggle switch to see the app's manifest in YAML format and edit its settings.

 Wait until Redis is up and running.